 JAY COOKE’S BIRTHPLACE MARKER

-A marker on the north side of the Cooke Building which faces East Market Street marks the location where Jay Cooke, Civil War financier and developer of the Northern Pacific Railroad was born on August 10, 1821.
+A marker, which was on the north side of the Cooke Building facing East Market Street marked the location where Jay Cooke, Civil War financier and developer of the Northern Pacific Railroad was born on August 10, 1821.
+It is hoped that this marker will be re-installed on the new building.

 Cooke’s parents, Eleutheros and Martha Cooke, were in the process of building a home half a block away on Columbus Avenue and Jay Cooke was born in the house of a friend, Dr. George Anderson.
 The Cooke house was at the corner of West Washington Row and Columbus Ave.